AhmedAboelkasem/Amazon-Sales/README.md

 ### 4. Data Warehousing and ETL with Snowflake Schema
    - Designed and implemented a data warehouse using the Snowflake schema model.
    - Developed an ETL pipeline in Python to extract data from SQL Server, perform necessary transformations, and load the processed data as CSV files.
-   - Uploaded CSV files to a dedicated SQL pool (data warehouse) in Azure Synapse Analytics for centralized data storage and advanced analytics.

 ### 5. Loading Data into Azure Synapse Analytics